Learn how to do a personal color analysis so that you can know what types of colors flatter you best.

 2: Undertones: Are you warm, cool or neutral?

-Knowing your undertones will help you know what colors to AVOID.
+Knowing your undertones, when doing a personal color analysis, will help you know what colors to AVOID.
 Many people believe that if they have warm undertones that they can only wear warm colors.
 Or, if they have cool undertones, they can only wear cool colors.
 Nothing could be further from the truth.

 This is the bright color wheel.
 It is the full spectrum of color in the Your Color Style system.
 There is another one for the soft colors.